Ventus218/SAP-assignment-03/README.md

 ## Usage

-It's possible to both locally build the docker images or to use the uploaded ones on DockerHub.
+It's possible to both locally build the docker images or use the ones uploaded on DockerHub.

 ### Build the images locally (Optional)
 ```sh